SarthakMakhija/tech-lessons-posts/content/en/blog/serializable_snapshot_isolation/index.md

 }
 ```

-> Why are transactions applied applied using a single goroutine?
+> Why are transactions applied using a single goroutine?
 >
 > In the real world, applying a transaction would mean writing it to [WAL](https://martinfowler.com/articles/patterns-of-distributed-systems/write-ahead-log.html) and the state machine.
 > If the transactions are not applied by a single goroutine, the system would need locks to prevent concurrent modifications.
 These locks